abpframework/abp/docs/en/Tutorials/AspNetCore-Mvc/Part-I.md

 ````

 * Defining interfaces for application services is <u>not required</u> by the framework.
 However, it's suggested as a best practice.
-* `IAsyncCrudAppService` defines common **CRUD** methods: `GetAsync`, `GetListAsync`, `CreateAsync`, `UpdateAsync` and `DeleteAsync`.
+* `ICrudAppService` defines common **CRUD** methods: `GetAsync`, `GetListAsync`, `CreateAsync`, `UpdateAsync` and `DeleteAsync`.
 It's not required to extend it.
 Instead, you could inherit from the empty `IApplicationService` interface and define your own methods manually.
-* There are some variations of the `IAsyncCrudAppService` where you can use separated DTOs for each method.
+* There are some variations of the `ICrudAppService` where you can use separated DTOs for each method.

 #### BookAppService